jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

  - This is the Gestral (Siege-Gang Commander / Deranged Hermit)
  - Should have one more ability at least.
 Further abilities TBD.
+ - 6/10/2025: Gone with a Chroma rewarding ability.

 ## Soarrie